Security Trust

 show diff, checks, denied actions, and cleanup steps

-authority drift is the real failure
+authority drift is the failure mode

-The sandbox should make each escalation explicit:
+The sandbox should force each escalation into the open:

 • new write path requested